hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 salute Thee, O Divine Mother, who lives in every being as peace.
 We salute Thee, O Divine Mother, who lives in all beings as purity."
 At the same time we must take the whole consequence of calling Him the All-formed.
-"All this is bliss, O Gârgi; wherever there is bliss there is a portion of the Divine," You may use it how you like.
+"All this is bliss, O Gārgi; wherever there is bliss there is a portion of the Divine," You may use it how you like.
 In this light before me, you may give a poor man a hundred rupees, and another man may forge your name, but the light will be the same for both.
 This is the